3D Printing Services

 For each 3D printing order, we provide SGS, RoHS material certification, and provide full size inspection report.

-Materials of 3D Printing
+Materials Of 3D Printing

-ABS Materials
+Materials

 ABS

-Nylon materials
+Nylon Black

-Nylon
+Nylon 6

-Advantages of 3D Printing Servcies
+Advantages Of 3D Printing Services

 There are a handful of reasons for its preference over the other molding processes.
 After closely evaluating each one of them, we’ve come up with some of the most impressive advantages of Overmolding for the plastic manufacturing industry.